Author + information

 - Deepak L. Bhatt, MD, MPHa,∗ (, )

-- REACH Registry Investigators
+- on behalf of the REACH Registry Investigators

 - aBrigham and Women’s Hospital Heart and Vascular Center and Harvard Medical School, Boston, Massachusetts

 - bDépartement Hospitalo-Universitaire FIRE (Fibrosis, Inflammation, Remodelling), Université Paris-Diderot, Sorbonne Paris Cité, Paris, France